-Funding to individual school boards will be based on the actual number of on-site and online training sessions conducted as reported through financial reports, with the reimbursement rates for on-site and online training session at \$440 and \$244.00 respectively, subject to the maximum amount listed for each school board for safety training as set out in the funding regulation.
+Funding is based on the actual number of on-site and online training sessions conducted (as reported through financial reports), with the reimbursement rates for on-site and online training sessions at \$440.00 and \$244.00 respectively, subject to a maximum funding amount.
+This maximum is determined by multiplying \$440.00 by the number of onsite school bus rider safety training sessions required to train 50 per cent of the students (JK to Grade 8) in each school under a school board, as set out in the Core Ed regulation.